JD Sets Off BET Awards Weekend w/ So So Def 25th Anniversary Party, Launches So So Def Radio

 So So Def 25th Anniversary Party w/ JD, Bow Wow, Nelly, Jeezy & More

-1. Da Brat, Jeezy, JD - So So Def 25th Anniversary PartySource:A1 Media 1 of 6
+1. Waka - So So Def 25th Anniversary PartySource:A1 Media 1 of 8

-2. J-Kwon and Nelly - So So Def 25th Anniversary PartySource:A1 Media 2 of 6
+2. Jeezy - So So Def 25th Anniversary PartySource:A1 Media 2 of 8

-3. Waka Flocka - So So Def 25th Anniversary PartySource:A1 Media 3 of 6
+3. Bow Wow, Da Brat, JD - So So Def 25th Anniversary PartySource:A1 Media 3 of 8

-4. Rotimi and Kenny Burns - So So Def 25th Anniversary PartySource:A1 Media 4 of 6
+4. Rotimi, Kenny Burns, Da Brat, Young Jeezy and JD - So So Def 25th Anniversary PartySource:A1 Media 4 of 8

 —